RobertoReale/raspberry-pi-nextcloud-setup/README.md

 - Select an option:
   * Install smbclient and restart Apache2.
   * Set maintenance window start time in Nextcloud config.
   * Configure Apache for well-known URLs.
+  * Configure PHP OPcache for Nextcloud

 # Disclaimer
 The installation script for Nextcloud on Raspberry Pi and the add external storage script provided herein are intended for educational and personal use only.
 While efforts have been made to ensure the scripts are accurate and reliable, they are provided "as is" without any warranty of any kind, express or implied.